Pele (volcano)

 Pele is an active volcano on the surface of Jupiter's moon Io.
-It is located on Io's trailing hemisphere at A large, 300 km tall volcanic plume has been observed at Pele by various spacecraft starting with Voyager 1 in 1979, though it has not been persistent.
-The discovery of the Pele plume on March 8, 1979 confirmed the existence of active volcanism on Io.
+A large, 300 km tall volcanic plume has been observed at Pele by various spacecraft starting with Voyager 1 in 1979, though it has not been persistent.
+The discovery of the Pele plume on March 8, 1979, confirmed the existence of active volcanism on Io.
 The plume is associated with a lava lake at the northern end of the mountain Danube Planum.
 Pele is also notable for a persistent, large red ring circling the volcano resulting from sulfurous fallout from the volcanic plume.